Asthma the leading cause of chronic disease in children1

 Indicator Highlights

-Emergency Department Visits Due to Asthma per 10,000 Children and Adolescents, by Demographic Category
+Emergency Department Visits Due to Asthma, 0-17 Years, per 10,000 Residents, by Demographic Category

 |

-Indicator Source: Office of Statewide Health Planning and Development (OSHPD)
+Indicator Source: Department of Health Care Access and Information (HCAI).

 Share Your Story